3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Introduction

 In the case of MWI, this claim was criticized for circularity \cite{Kent1990AgainstManyWorldsInterpretations}.
 Other authors stated clearly that the $3$D-space and a factorization are necessary prerequisites of the theory \cite{Vaidman2018OntologyOfTheWavefunctionAndMWI,Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation}.

-But Carroll and Singh claimed to prove that the Hamiltonian is sufficient, and its spectrum is enough to determine an essentially unique space structure (\cite{CarrollSingh2019MadDogEverettianism}, p.
+But Carroll and Singh claimed to prove that the Hamiltonian, moreover, its spectrum, is sufficient to determine an essentially unique space structure (\cite{CarrollSingh2019MadDogEverettianism,Carroll2021RealityAsAVectorInHilbertSpace}, p.
 99) \begin{quote} a generic Hamiltonian will not be local with respect to any decomposition, and for the special Hamiltonians that can be written in a local form, the decomposition in which that works is essentially unique. \end{quote}

 In \cite{CarrollSingh2019MadDogEverettianism}, p.
 95, they wrote about the {\MQS} that \begin{quote} Everything else--including space and fields propagating on it--is emergent from these minimal elements. \end{quote}